Guercio1/GrpEngine/GrpEngine/GrpEngine/egtk/Doc/egtk_doc.md

 You can include colour averege when scaling image dimensions: COLOUR_MEAN.

-Upu can define egtk_COL_T as RGB565 or RGB88
+Upu can define egtk_COL_T as RGB565 or RGB88.

 ## Remarks
 Origin is TOP-LEFT of the screen.

-Color Information is RGB 565, each pixel is 16bit variable.

 ## Functions

 ### Initialization

 #### egtkInitScreen
-Initialize screeen
+Initialize screeen.

 - *Width* of the screen
 - *Height* of the screen